Daniel Fonseca: Club career

 Juventus signed Fonseca in 1997, but he was once again played out of position on the left wing, as he had been at Cagliari and Roma.
 His goalscoring record in Serie A was very good considering he was not always a first choice player with Roma and Juventus.
 Fonseca was always regarded as a "super sub", and scored several important goals coming off the bench.
 During his time with the Turin club, he won one Serie A title, a Champions League runner-up medal and the Supercoppa Italiana.

 Injuries sidelined him for nearly the entire 1999–2000 season, with only two brief cup appearances, before his transfer to River Plate in 2000.
 There, he infamously played only during the club's 2000 pre-season.
 His only match was a pre-season encounter against archrivals Boca Juniors, and Fonseca helped his club to earn a win by scoring the final penalty in the shootout.
 A few days later, Fonseca would resign from his contract and join Como in 2001.
 He retired in 2003 after the coach told him that he was no longer a part of the first team's plans.

 International career

-Fonseca represented the Uruguay national football team on 30 occasions between 1990 and 1997, scoring 11 goals.
+Fonseca represented the Uruguay national team on 30 occasions between 1990 and 1997, scoring 11 goals.
 He was a member of the team that took part at the 1990 FIFA World Cup, scoring in injury time in the final group game against South Korea, and was also in the squad that won the 1995 Copa América.